whmsysu/RandomCatApp/README.md

-# RandomCatImage
+# RandomCatImageApp
-Android app to fetch a random cat image using MVP structure
+An Android app to fetch a random cat image, use MVP pattern, RxJava, Dagger2, Retrofit